 Day 1: Cork City

 After arriving at Dublin Airport, travel by train to the City of Cork.
 The city has a great number of places to visit including the well renowned Cork City Gaol, The Church of Saint Anne Shandon and St Fin Barre’s Cathedral.
-First stop on your list of places worth visiting may be the English Market, a covered fruit and vegetable market established in the 1600s and a famous Cork meeting point.
-From here you can easily explore the city centre on foot perhaps making your way to Paul Street which is noted for its ethnic restaurants, chic bars, trendy bookshops and boutiques.
-Hop on, Hop off bus sightseeing tickets have been included in your package to make sightseeing easy for you.
+First, stop on your list of places worth visiting may be the English Market, a covered fruit and vegetable market established in the 1600s and a famous Cork meeting point.
+From here you can easily explore the city center on foot perhaps making your way to Paul Street which is noted for its ethnic restaurants, chic bars, trendy bookshops, and boutiques.

 Day 2: Cobh & Blarney Castle Day Tour